 Disclosure: Stuart Forster, the author of this post, visited St Omer as a guest of Pas de Calais Tourism and retained full editorial control of this article.
-Pas de Calais Tourism did not review of approve this article.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Pas de Calais Tourism did not review or approve this article.
+Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 “What?
 You’ve never heard of Sir Douglas Bader?”
 I asked incredulously.
 I thought that pretty much everybody knew of the story of the World War Two fighter pilot ace and war hero.